sreenaths/mock-ats/README.md

 mock-ats
 ========
 Provides a mock timeline server for testing and development.
 Fixture data can be pulled directly from timeline server using get-ats-dump script.
-They can also be added manually into the data folder.
+They can also be added manually into the data directory.
 Supports: fromId, limit, primaryFilter, secondaryFilter

 ###Installation